CLERK OF COURT & COMPTROLLER

 Domestic Violence/ Injunctions for Protection

-NOTICE: If you require assistance with processing Injunctions for Protection Against Violence on non business days for the Clerk's Office (weekends, holidays), staff will be available to assist you during these times from 7AM until 10AM at the Edgecomb Courthouse, 800 E Twiggs St.
+NOTICE: If you require assistance with processing Injunctions for Protection Against Violence on non-business days for the Clerk's Office (weekends, holidays), staff will be available to assist you during these times from 7AM until 10AM at the Edgecomb Courthouse, 800 E Twiggs St.

 Violations of injunctions may result in a criminal offense.
 The Misdemeanor / County Criminal Department handles the court case files involved with the resulting criminal charges.